 Healthcare in China is a significant point of contention for many expats.
-Treatment is available in public hospitals, international clinics within them or at private facilities that cater to expats.
-The Chinese healthcare system is hospital-centred, so expats often forego the search for a general practitioner.
+You can get treatment at public hospitals, international clinics inside public hospitals, or private facilities designed for expats.
+The system focuses on hospitals, so you won’t need to look for a general practitioner.

 As can be expected from such a vast country, the quality of care, the ease of access and the associated costs vary tremendously between different places and institutions.
 Most expats in China do, however, take out private health insurance and seek treatment at private facilities.